ethantompkins/ethantompkins.github.io/_posts/2023-09-21-Sack-Prediction-LR.md

 df = pre_df.dropna()
 ```

--Next, we can create a 'down' variable (1st down, 2nd down, etc.).
+- Next, we can create a 'down' variable (1st down, 2nd down, etc.).
 This is treated as a categorical feature, making it more digestible for the models.

 ```python
 df['down'] = df['down'].astype('category')